codingwithchuck/clean/Readme.md

-# .Net Core 3+ Web API Clean Architecture Example
+# .Net Core 3+ Web API Clean Architecture Starter Solution

 This example roughly follows the Clean Architecture pattern.
 This project is a work in progress and is not fully baked.
 There is enough in place to get an ambitious person started.